 He is an avid supporter of community events, serves on various boards and committees, and attends and supports many of the statewide events held by KFU throughout the year.
 Potuzak is the father of Molly (Justin) Hug and Alex, and proud grandfather of Jacob Hug.

-Kansas Farmers Union proudly honors the legacy of Ruth Hirsh through its award in her name which is presented to an individual who has made a significant contribution to agriculture and/or the efforts of the Farmers Union.
+Kansas Farmers Union proudly honors the legacy of Ruth Hirsh through its annual award in her name.
+The prestigious Ruth Hirsh Award is presented to an individual who has made a significant contribution to agriculture and/or the efforts of the Farmers Union.